 Upon informing my husband of the menu I was planning, I could see the potential stress (and cost) of it all immediately pass before my husband’s beautiful blue eyes.
 He preferred simple and casual and back down to earth I came.

 So, simple and casual it was and Beef and Chorizo Chili with Black Beans was born.
 The rest of the menu consisted of my Sweet and Tangy Barbecue Chicken Sliders, coleslaw for the sliders, potato skins, salad, cheese and charcuterie board.
 Everyone asked what they could bring and we let them do it.
 Some brought appetizers, some brought dessert.
 A good time was had by all and this chili was a hit!

 This was also the first time I used red wine in chili and it sure won’t be the last!
-(The chef in me had to come out at some point.)

 And poblanos!
 Had to use poblanos since we had such a bumper crop.
 I had them already roasted in the freezer so all I needed to do was thaw and chop.
 Roast the poblanos if you have the time and ambition.
 I like to roast them for another level of flavor and to get the skin off, but with all the other vibrant flavors and textures in this chili along with the lengthy cooking time, unroasted and unpeeled is just fine.

 I made two good-sized pots of this beef and chorizo chili.
 We had a total of 16 people and only one pot was consumed.
 We also had tons of other food so the servings everyone dished up were probably half the size they would have taken if the chili was the main course with only a side dish or two.
 You should get about 12 hearty servings from each pot.

 This beef and chorizo chili for a crowd is perfect to make ahead of time (which is what I did).
 Cool thoroughly then refrigerate to allow all these lively flavors get to know one another.
 If serving the same day, I like to let it rest a little bit before serving.